• Home

 tracking PV array in 1983.
 It's still working, still off-grid!
 (The white stuff is snow, not desert sand.)

-CENTER: My off-grid home and office was in this sitting bus, 100% PV (no backup) 1982-86.
-I had a low overhead (1 inch).
+CENTER: From 1982 to 86, my off-grid home and office was in this sitting bus, 100% PV (no backup).
+I had a low overhead (1 inch)!

-RIGHT: A 2009 upgrade: Farmer Windy "out standing in his field"
+RIGHT: A 2009 upgrade: Farmer Windy "out standing in his field" with solar-irrigated garden

 FOR MORE PICTURES: GO TO NEXT PAGE